What to Bring

 Women should bring a supply of feminine hygiene products as we have had complaints from female participants in the past about the quality of Ecuadorian products.

-Because of its high altitude, keep in mind the need to use high factor sun protection at all times.
+Because of its high altitude, keep in mind the need to use high-factor sun protection at all times.

-For what to bring to Galápagos, please see here.
+Review what to bring to Galápagos.

 Ecuador’s currency is the American dollar.
 Bring about 50 dollars in one-dollar bills.
 They will prove handy.
-American Express, Visa, Diner’s Club and MasterCard are all accepted in Quito, so you might want to carry any of these credit cards with you.
+American Express, Visa, Diner’s Club, and MasterCard are all accepted in Quito, so you might want to carry any of these credit cards with you.

 How much money should you bring with you?
 It depends on how tempted you will be by those beautiful Andean sweaters (about $25-35.00 each) or those woolen tapestries (about $40.00 each) and the inexpensive handicrafts.
 You may also want to do some traveling on free weekends.
-Normal spenders will survived with $300.00-$500.00.
+Normal spenders will survive with $300.00-$500.00.